 The MRM is to initiate recovery activities as soon as possible or when required, following an emergency.
-The MRM shall convene a meeting of the key recovery agencies as soon as is practical to assess the situation.
+The MRM shall convene a meeting of the key recovery r art 5 Emergency: Kener Ketover y Arrangements City of Ballarat Ballarat MEMPlan Issue Date Review Due Version Municipal Emergency Management August 2019 August 2021 4.0 agencies as soon as is practical to assess the situation.
 If the coordination of recovery services is deemed beyond the capacity of the MRM, a Committee will be formed to become a Municipal INCIDENT Recovery Committee to plan for and manage the recovery process.